HOSTED-POWER/docs-turbostack-app/technologies/containerization/docker/referenceguide.md

 ### Via the TurboStack GUI
 You can enable Docker in the TurboStack GUI, via:

-`Accounts > AccountName > Applications cogwheel > Technologies > Docker`
+`Applications tab > Application to manage > Applications cogwheel > Technologies > Docker`

 ![TurboStack Enable Docker](../../../img/technologies/docker/TurboStack_Docker.png)

 ### Via the TurboStack YAML
-You can add the following line to the account that needs docker installed:
+You can add the following line to the application that needs docker installed:
 ```yaml
 docker_enabled: true
 ```